HackYourFuture/React/week4/README.md

 Yes!
 But please check with your mentor if you decide to use one.
 We don't want you to use a library that abstracts away some of the things we want to teach you.

 Any UI toolkit (things like [Material UI](https://material-ui.com/) or [Semantic UI](https://react.semantic-ui.com/) that give you some basic components that have a particular style) is fine.
 The libaries we used during the curriculum is also fine.
 For the rest please let us know what you are planning.

+## Final remarks
+As you are all working on the projects this week there will not be a Q&A session on Sunday this week.

+Enjoy!